Planning to go to Ilocos Regions but want to learn a bit of Ilocano to impress or try to communicate with the locals? Then here’s an article for you!

 (“How much does this cost?”)

-Ilocos is a very hospitable place, but not too hospitable that they’d let you just grab anything then go!
-It’s common sense to ask the price of merchandise, but if you ask them in Ilocano, they might give you that ‘local’s discount’!
+Ilocos is a very hospitable place, but not too hospitable that they’d let you just grab anything and then go!
+It’s common sense to ask about the price of the merchandise, but if you ask them in Ilocano, they might give you that ‘local’s discount’!

 (“Can I get a bargain price?”)

 A great phrase for when you’re running low on funds but still want to get that last-minute pasalubong for the nieces and nephews!
 You can haggle with the locals, but not too much!
 Let’s not abuse the hospitality of the Ilocano residents!

 Mabalin nak recomendaran ti hotel?

 This phrase is pretty useful if you’re not used to booking hotels in advance, want to stay another night in Ilocos but the room you rented is already reserved, or when you went on that unexpected last-minute decision on going on a joyride with your friends.

 Asking the locals to recommend you a hotel is the safest and most surefire way to know which hotel is best suited for your needs!